 - The number or proportion of LEP persons served or encountered in the eligible service population.
 The number or proportion of LEP persons encountered is the same as that in the general population of the City of Boise.

 - The frequency with which LEP individuals come in contact with the program.
 In the past year, attorney and legal staff have had regular contact with LEP individuals, either at the courthouse or at the front desk.
-Of 31 attorneys/staff interviewed, 18 have had contact with at least one LEP individual and 7 have had 10 or more contacts with LEP individuals.
+Of six attorneys/staff interviewed, three had contact with zero to two LEP individuals per month, two had five to six interactions per month, and one employee had ten or more contacts with LEP individuals per month.
 All of the LEP contacts were with either defendants or victims/witnesses in criminal cases.
-The languages spoken included Spanish, Somali, Arabic, Bosnian, Chinese, French, Vietnamese, Russian, Farsi, and Swahili.
+The languages spoken included Spanish, Somali, Arabic, Serbo/Croatian, Chinese, French, Vietnamese, Korean, Russian, Farsi, and Swahili.
 Legal prosecutes approximately 15,000 cases per year.

 - The nature and importance of the program, activity or service provided by the recipient to people’s lives.
 A criminal case is one of the most important incidents in a person’s life, whether that person is the defendant or a victim of a crime.
 Ensuring that both defendants and victims understand their rights and the criminal justice process is of the upmost importance to the Legal department.

 - The resources available to the recipient and the costs.
 The Department has “I Speak” language cards available at the front desk.
 In addition, translation services for defendants are available through the courthouse.
-Legal has a contract with FACES to provide translation services to victims of domestic violence.
-In addition, Legal has access to the Police Department’s Contract Interpreter list and can contact interpreters in 30 different languages if necessary to communicate with LEP victims.
+Legal has an account with Language Line Solutions and has access to the Police Department’s Contract Interpreter list that can utilize interpreters in more than 30 languages if necessary to communicate with LEP victims.
 Defendants receive full interpreter and translation services through the court.
-One attorney is fluent in sign language.
-No one else is bilingual in the department.
+Two attorneys are fluent in American Sign Language.
+There is one employee who understands Spanish but is not able to interpret to the level that is needed for proper interpretation.

-In addition to the training provided by the city, Legal will ensure that its staff understands its Title VI LEP responsibilities.
+In addition to the training provided by the City, Legal will ensure that its staff understands its Title VI LEP responsibilities.
 Staff will also receive specific training on what language assistance services the City of Boise offers and specific procedures to be followed when encountering LEP persons.
-Attorneys and staff will also receive specific training on the FACES translation contract and how to access/use Police’s Contract Interpreter’s list.

 Legal will continue to direct LEP defendants to the courthouse’s services.
-While at court, attorneys will continue to access the Language Line and the county’s formal court interpreters for language assistance.
-Legal will post a notice at the front desk that language assistance is available and will train its front desk staff to use I-Speak cards and Google Translate.
+While at court, attorneys will continue to access Language Line Solutions and the county’s formal court interpreters for language assistance.
+Because Legal is located in City Hall, a Spanish and English language assistance notice has been posted in the lobby.
+Legal has trained its front desk staff to use I Speak cards and Google Translate.

 Send a Message to Human Resources